opendevstack/ods-provisioning-app/client/README.md

 ### 3. Test the setup

-Run `yarn start:dev` and when it succeeded open `http://localhost:4200` in your browser.
+Run `npm run start:dev` and when it succeeded open `http://localhost:4200` in your browser.
 You should see the Angular app starting.
 The app will automatically reload if you change any of the source files.

 ## Development

 ### Dev Server

-`yarn start:dev`: Starts a live reload dev server on `http://localhost:4200/`
+`npm run start:dev`: Starts a live reload dev server on `http://localhost:4200/`

 ### Dev Server with SSL localhost